Vladimir-Petrunko/boolean-parser/README.md

   * `And`, `Or`, `Xor` - support an arbitrary number of arguments,
   * `Not`,
   * `Literal`, `Variable`,
-  * `BinaryFunction` - a "boolean function factory" that makes it possible to easily describe any of the 16 boolean functions of two arguments and use them in expressions.
-Also supports an arbitrary number of arguments.
+  * `Function` - a "boolean function factory" that makes it possible to easily describe any boolean function of arbitrary arity and use them in expressions.
 * Various expression representations:
   * Representation of any function in the standard basis (`&`, `|`, `~`),
-  * Conjunctive, disjunctive, full conjunctive and full disjunctive normal forms.
+  * Conjunctive, disjunctive, full conjunctive and full disjunctive normal forms,
+  * Zhegalkin polynomial form.
 * A parser that allows to enter a boolean expression from the console.

-`TODO`:
-* Zhegalkin polynomial form,
-* Full error handling of parser (currently a subset of possible parsing errors are handled),
-* Support of functions of more than two arguments.

-**Currently work in progress - all ideas, suggestions and issues are greatly appreciated.**